wumb0/zerosum0x0_SassyKitdi/README.md

 ## Study

+You can view the generated shellcode in assembly.txt

 Most of the code of interest is in the src/common/ntmem (LSASS dump) and src/common/nttdi (TCP sockets) libraries.
 The shellcode project is in src/payloads/sassykitdi.

 ## Build/Run